2023 Camp Handbook

 Act One Theatre Camp will not issue a full refund, under any circumstances.

 By registering your child for Act One Theatre Camp, you understand and agree to this Refund Policy, and you will not be able to complete your camper's registration unless you agree to this Policy.

 Disclosure and Release Forms

 Parents, Guardians, and/or Campers are required to inform Camp Director Joshua Evans of any and all physical or behavioral accommodations that may be required for that camper, so that we can help them to have the best camp experience possible.
 It is the responsibility of the Parent/Guardian to ensure that this information is fully received by the Camp Director.

 By registering their child with Act One Theatre Camp, Parents and Guardians hereby release and agree to indemnify and hold harmless Act One Theatre Camp, Skewed Evans Productions, Glendale Community College and all their officers, directors, employees, agents, and representatives whatsoever from any and all losses, claim, damages, liabilities, cost and expense (including, but not limited to attorney's fees) which they, or any of them, or student/camper may sustain or incur in any way arising out of or in conjunction with the student's/camper's participation in any Act One Theatre Camp activities.
 It is also understood that such conditions and terms also relate to acts of nature.

-Upon registering your camper for Act One Theatre Camp, a Video & Image Release, Liability Release and a COVID-19 Release will need to be signed by a parent or guardian and submitted to our office.
+Upon registering your camper for Act One Theatre Camp, a Video & Image Release and a Liability Release will need to be signed by a parent or guardian and submitted to our office.
 Campers will not be allowed to participate in Act One Theatre Camp until we have these signed documents.
 Signed forms should be emailed to email@example.com.